maty714/Vertigo-Theatre/README.md

 **Style Page**
-Showcases the page view for the create and edit pages using CSS.
+Showcases the page view for the create and edit CRUD pages using CSS.